SAP-samples/cap-cds-hands-on/exercises/03/README.md

 );
 ```

-Now, with our first foray into separating the concerns, and the layers, things
+Now, with our first steps towards separating the concerns, and the layers, things
 look different.

 👉 Request a compilation to SQL again, like this: